vpodpecan/webanno2csv/README.md

 ## How to run

 The converter can be run as a standalone python application or as a very simple web application.
-The easiest way is to run the web application with Docker.
+As a standalone application it can convert a single file or whole folders.
+As a web application it only converts single files.

 #### Using Docker